What is Aikido?

 This style includes elements of Aiki-Budo together with aspects of Karate, Judo and other arts.

 This is the style taught by the late Gozo Shioda.
 Shioda Sensei studied with O Sensei from the mid-30s.
-After the war, he was invited to begin teaching and formed the organization known as the Yoshinkan.
+After the war, he was invited to begin teaching and formed the organisation known as the Yoshinkan.
 Unlike many later organizations, the Yoshinkan has always maintained friendly relations with the Aikikai both during and after O Sensei‘s life.

 The international organization associated with the Yoshinkan style of Aikido is known as the Yoshinkai, and has active branches in many parts of the world.
 In recent years, there have been a number of offshoots of this style, usually developing for political reasons.